-- There must be at least one blank between FORMAT and PR, PU, NJP, or AC. - The text depends on the type of data set and is explained on the following pages. - Multiple FORMAT statements can be used for any data set to specify special requirements for each copy of the data set. - · Classes are established at initialization that group characteristics for job output.
-See the system programmer to determine if you should use one of the defaults or should code the FORMAT statement. - FORMAT statements are required for special data set processing such as multiple destinations, multiple copies of output having different attributes, forced single or double space control, and printer overflow checking.
-For information on special (nonstandard) jobs, see the section, "The PROCESS Statement".
+- There must be at least one blank between //FORMAT and PR or PU. - The text depends on the type of data set and is explained on the following pages. - Multiple //FORMAT statements can be used for any data set to specify special requirements for each copy of the data set. - Classes are established at initialization that group characteristics for job output.
+See the system programmer to determine if you should use one of the defaults or should code the //.FORMAT statement. - //FORMAT statements are required for special data set processing such as multiple destinations, multiple copies of output having different attributes, forced single or double space control, and printer overflow checking.
+For information on special (nonstandard) jobs, see the section, "The PROCESS Statement". - //FORMAT statements are cumulative within a job and will apply to any //PROCESS statement that would normally be affected by a //FORMAT statement.